henvic/vehikel/README.md

 The following CouchDB databases have to be created: *web_access_log, and actions_log*.

 ### Points of entry
-There are three modules: default, services and api.
+There are two modules: default and services.
 And also a simple redirector system.

 #### The services module
 There is a CLI based services module.